Recursive Variational Quantum Compiling: Results and Discussion

-\autoref{fig:FiveQubitStateFidelity} shows that the noisy execution of the full random circuit yielded a fidelity of $F = 0.03$, showing that some form of quantum compiling is necessary in order to achieve any meaningful results.
-Indeed, RVQC trained on the noisy device was able to compress the target circuit with an ideal and noisy fidelity of $F = 0.88$ and $F = 0.67$, respectivly.
+Figure \ref{fig:FiveQubitStateFidelity} shows that the noisy execution of the full random circuit yielded a fidelity of $F_N[U^{(5)}] = 0.034 \pm 0.003$, showing that some form of quantum compiling is necessary in order to achieve any meaningful results.
+Indeed, RVQC trained on the noisy device was able to compress the target circuit with an ideal and noisy fidelity of $F_I[V(\boldsymbol{\theta}^{(5)}); U^{(5)}] = 0.90 \pm 0.05$ and $F_N[V(\boldsymbol{\theta}^{(5)}); U^{(5)}] = 0.77 \pm 0.04$, respectively.
 In contrast, ordinary VQC was seen to not converge in \autoref{fig:lossnoisyidealfivequbit}, making RVQC the preferred choice for this example.
-By splitting the full random circuit into smaller parts, RVQC is able to decrease the amount of noise.
-This ensures in turn that the optimization procedure is accomplishable in 500 epochs.
+By splitting the full random circuits into smaller parts, RVQC is able to decrease the amount of noise.
+This ensures in turn that the optimization procedure is accomplishable in 500 iterations.